Hakuba Valley all-mountain season ticket goes on sale from July 16th. The charm is clear!!

 Jiigatake Ski Resort

-Spacious single barn is ideal for beginners and families
+The spacious single barn is perfect for beginners and families

 Kashimayari Ski Resort Family Park